nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 ORDER BY 1, 3
 ```
 ## 13 (570.
 Managers with at Least 5 Direct Reports)
+Write a solution to find managers with at least five direct reports.
+Return the result table in any order.
 ```sql
 WITH CTE AS (SELECT
     managerId AS id